Diemlykt/Disease-prediction-apps/README.md

 ├── backend.py               # FastAPI backend script to handle requests
-├── ping.py                  # Script to verify the backend is live and responsive (health check) ├── requirements.txt         # Python dependencies list
+├── ping.py                  # Script to verify the backend is live and responsive (health check) ├── requirements.txt         # Python dependencies list ├── Screenshot               # screenshot of apps
+├── example_file             # CSV files and images that you can upload and test the app
 ```
 ---
 ### Description of Key Files